jisngprk/dsGPT2/README.md

     - I have used torch 1.5 with cuda 10.1
         - docker pull deepspeed/deepspeed:v031_torch15_cuda101

-2. Install required packages
+2. Install required packages in a container from the image
     ```shell script
     pip install requirements.txt
     ```

 3. Commit the container as image

-3. Run .sh files with the image with following commands
+3. Run .sh files with the image using the commands:
 ```shell script
 docker run -d --name CONTAINER_NAME -e WANDB_API_KEY=WANDB_KEY --gpus='"device=0,1"' --network host -v PROJECT_DIR:/usr/src/app -w /usr/src/app deepspeed/deepspeed:v031_torch15_cuda101 bash scripts/ds_trainer.sh
 ```
+Maybe you can change some gpus setting in the '--gpus' option or in scripts dpending on your node environment
+* WANDB_API_KEY: wandb api key that you can get in your wandb account
+* PROJECT_DIR: directory in which you download this project

 ### Download the vocab training files
 The script run vocab_downloader.py <br>
-It downloads collections to separated text files with multiprocessing.
+It downloads data used for training vocab from collections to separated text files with multiprocessing.
 It consumes about 22min to fetch 50M text lines with 30 number of processes.
+Your data should be prepared in MongoDB with specified form

 ```shell script
 bash scripts/vocab_downloader.sh